 Let us consider the case of pseudo-Euclidean space of dimension $n=2$ ($p=q=1$).
-Note that two dimensional Yang-Mills theory is discussed in many papers (\cite{GN} and others).
-This case is much simpler than the case $n\geq 3$, but we discuss this case in details for the sake of completeness and to show our method, which is discussed above.
+Note that two dimensional Yang--Mills theory is discussed in many papers (\cite{GN} and others).
+This case is much simpler than the case $n\geq 3$.
+We discuss the case $n=2$ in details for the sake of completeness.

 The parameters $x_J, y_J, d_J$ of the matrix $J$ can take the values $0, 1$ such that $x_J+y_J+2d_J \leq 2$.